nwfsc-math-bio/VRData/Readme.md

 # README

-This has a function called `process_data_raw()`.
+**See the [WEBSITE](https://nwfsc-math-bio.github.io/SRData/) for the data information.
+This Readme is for the package and data maintainers.**

+## New data

+* Add new csv files to the `data-raw` folder with the Roxygen2 headers.
+* Push to GitHub and the data will the automaticall processed for the website.

+## Changing the man files and vignettes

+The man files appear under the Reference tab and the vignettes appear under the Articles tab.
+The R and Rmd files for these are created by the function
+ `process_data_raw()`.
 When you type
 ```
 process_data_raw()
 ```
 It processes the csv file in `data-raw` folder into a `.rda` object in `data`, a `.R` file, and a `.Rmd` vignette usingthe Roxygen header on the csv file.
+Change this file to change the look of the man or article files.

 When the package is built, you can do ?<data-name> to get the meta information.

+## Updating the webpage locally

 Note, you can run `process_data_raw()` locally, but the GitHub repo is set up with a GitHub Action to automatically run `process_data_raw()` whenever a push to the `data-raw` folder happens.
-I probably ought to set it up to do a pull-request instead of pushing right to master branch, but I am not sure how to do that.
-So that's on the To-Do list.

 ## Workflow